synapse

 Compression Stockings

-These stockings provide compression to the legs to help decrease peripheral venous pooling and increase venous return to the heart.
-The most effective stockings offer at least 30-40 mmHg of compression and are waist high.
+These stockings compress the legs to help decrease peripheral venous pooling and increase venous return to the heart.
+The most effective stockings offer at least 30-40 mmHg of compression and are waist-high.

 Sleep